Notes on Scala for Java Programmers

 different implementation for every possible concrete type.

-If follow choose a default supertype like Any
+If follow choose a default supertype like Any, then users

 of our library would need to their lace code with many type checks and